Hiring a high quality piano tuner makes your piano better

 Piano tuning demands an expert with experience!

-Quality tuning involves pulling strings on a piano.
-Roughly, 200 and then some.
-The strings have tension on them, quite a bit.
-Piano strings also push down on the pianos bridge and soundboard to a degree.
+Quality piano tuning involves pulling or adjusting the strings on the piano.
+A piano has about 200 strings .
+The strings hold a lot of tension on them, quite a bit.
+Piano strings when tightened push down on the pianos bridge and soundboard to a degree.
 Strings have upwards of 150 pounds of tension on each of them.

 Piano wire moves like a rubber band